ajay-prabhakar/awesome-flutter-ui/README.md

 ## Author(s) ✍️
 1. [![Ajay Prabhakar](https://avatars3.githubusercontent.com/u/48018942?v=3&s=32) @chromicle ](https://github.com/chromicle)

+### Looking to contribute? :computer:
+Please read [CONTRIBUTING.md][contributor-guide] before writing a pull request.
+Any and all help we can get is welcome :)

+### License :memo:
+This repository is licensed under MIT License.
+Find [LICENSE][license] to know more.

 ### Note

 These examples are completely open-source.
 Any one can use these examples for their personal projects. \
 If you like this repository, please give a star! :) \
 Happy Coding ^|^

+[contributor-guide]: CONTRIBUTING.md
+[license]: LICENSE